 · What else could be behind this?

-It is important to identify at this stage that you remain at ‘Cause’.
+It is important to identify that you remain at ‘Cause’ at this stage.
 What I mean by this is that you focus on the things that you are doing that are creating your situation, not what other people are doing.

-For example you might say that when one of your friends comes round to your house, she insists on drinking wine with you.
+For example, you might say that when one of your friends comes around to your house, she insists on drinking wine with you.
 Although she might do that, it is your choice whether you drink with her or not.
-You can’t blame your lack of self control on her.
+You can’t blame your lack of self-control on her.

 One of my clients kept talking about his need to consume fatty foods and alcohol at lunch with his clients.
-He insisted on blaming his work, when the reality was that it is his beliefs around taking clients to lunch that were causing his problems.
+He insisted on blaming his work when the reality was that his beliefs around taking clients to lunch were causing his problems.
 Only when you are at ‘Cause’ will your solutions be effective and lasting.

 To get yourself to ‘Cause’ ask: